thycotic/ss-docs/security-hardening/index.md

 Recommendation: On

-Replace all error messages with a custom “contact your admin” message.
+Replace all error messages with a custom "contact your admin" message.
 Error messages can be very helpful when diagnosing installation and configuration issues.
 However, having errors displayed to a potential attacker can provide him or her with the critical information they need to perform a successful attack.

 To hide error messages from the end user, add the `ZeroInformationDisclosureMessage` application setting to the `web-appSettings.config` file.
 This file is located in directory containing the SS application files.
 Add the key below to this file in between the `<appSettings>` tags.
 The contents of that tag is displayed as a message that appears to the user whenever an error occurs in the system.
 For example: